Antipode-SOSP23/antipode-post-notification/README.md

 At the end, you can build plots for consistency window and delay vs. inconsistency.

-Copy the sample.yml in plots/configs, renamed it and configure according to your gather traces.
+Copy the `sample.yml` in plots/configs, renamed it and configure according to your gather traces.

 ## Consistency Window

 In your new config file, provide the gather paths in `consistency_window` for each post and notification storages directory.

-Note that the antipode trace needs to be listed before the original, as exemplified.
+Note that the antipode trace needs to be listed before the original, as exemplified in the sample file

 Build the plot: